petersatsuse/azure-compute-docs/articles/virtual-machines/linux/image-builder-json.md

 ## Location

-The location is the region where the custom image is created.
-The following regions are supported:
+The VM Image Builder service is available in the following regions:

+>[!NOTE]
+> You can still distribute images outside these regions.
+>

 - East US
 - East US 2